Stacked Intelligent Metasurface-Enhanced Wideband Multiuser MIMO OFDM-IM Communications: The Proposed SIM-enhanced Wideband Multiuser MIMO OFDM-IM System Model

 Since index bits are embedded implicitly in the nonzero positions and do not receive an extra power budget, all the RF energy is carried only by the $V$ constellation symbols, which are determined by the activation matrix $\mathbf{Z}$.
-By treating the signals of the remaining UEs as interference according to \eqref{eq:rx-sig}, the SINR $\gamma_{k,\ell,n}$ at the RX of the UE $k$ on the subcarrier $n$ of the subblock $l$ is expressed as
+By treating the signals of the remaining UEs as interference according to \eqref{eq:rx-sig}, the SINR $\gamma_{k,\ell,n}$ at the RX of the UE $k$ on the subcarrier $n$ of the subblock $\ell$ is expressed as{{ }}

 \begin{remark} \textnormal{ The design of SIM-enhanced OFDM–IM system yields a number of intertwined benefits that are difficult to realize with conventional multiuser MIMO OFDM transceivers. \begin{enumerate} \item \textbf{Wave-domain equalization}\,: Each meta-atom acts as an adjustable CIR tap; stacking $L$ layers therefore forms a multi-tap analog equalizer.
-The frequency-selective fading seen by the $N$ tones of every subblock is therefore flattened in situ, while retaining frequency diversity. \item \textbf{Dual-domain interference suppression}\,: The SIM realizes wave-domain ZF, creating $K$ parallel, interference-free spatial subchannels across all tones, while OFDM-IM supplies frequency-domain index diversity, together suppressing IUI effectively. \item \textbf{Hardware and energy savings}\,: The fully-analog SIM reduces the number of RF chains that burden hybrid or digital architectures, yielding front-end power and cost savings, essential for large-aperture antenna arrays. \item \textbf{Scalable optimization}\,: Encoding the subcarrier map in the activation matrix $\mathbf Z$ confines the phase-shift optimization to a low-dimensional wave-domain optimization problem, enabling scalable design over ultra-wide bandwidths. \item \textbf{Lower PAPR and PA relief}\,: Wave-domain ZF precoding transmits each stream via a single antenna, inherently reducing the PAPR.
+The frequency-selective fading seen by the $N$ tones of every subblock is effectively shaped in the wave domain over the active tones. \item \textbf{Dual-domain interference suppression}\,: The SIM realizes wave-domain ZF-inspired interference suppression and forms $K$-parallel spatial subchannels across all tones, while OFDM-IM supplies frequency-domain index diversity, together suppressing IUI effectively. \item \textbf{Hardware and energy savings}\,: The fully-analog SIM reduces the number of RF chains that burden hybrid or digital architectures, yielding front-end power and cost savings, essential for large-aperture antenna arrays. \item \textbf{Scalable optimization}\,: Encoding the subcarrier map in the activation matrix $\mathbf Z$ confines the phase-shift optimization to a low-dimensional wave-domain optimization problem, enabling scalable design over ultra-wide bandwidths. \item \textbf{Lower PAPR and PA relief}\,: Wave-domain ZF precoding transmits each stream via a single antenna, inherently reducing the PAPR.
 The $N\!-\!V$ deliberately silent sub-tones per OFDM-IM subblock further reduce the probability of instantaneous peaks. \end{enumerate} } \end{remark}